-The Hospice Medical Director is a Board Certified licensed physician in the State of California and Hospice and Palliative Care Certified who assumes overall responsibility for the medical component of the patient care program and for the supervision, scheduling and oversight of the Hospice Physician team and Nurse Practitioners, assesses appropriateness of admissions, certifies terminal prognosis and participates in establishing, reviewing and revising plans of care for Hospice patients; participates in development of in service education and quality assurance programs; acts as a medical resource/liaison to physicians and health care providers; and acts as a resource for and member of the Interdisciplinary Group (IDG).
-In conjunction with these administrative duties, the Hospice Medical Director serves as the Hospice Physician for the Sunnyvale Hospice Clinical Teams (IDG) and provides oversight for the clinical component of the Hospice patients’ care including visiting the patient and families for evaluation and assessment when appropriate.
+The Lead Medical Director is a Board Certified licensed physician in the State of California and Hospice and Palliative Care Certified who assumes overall responsibility for the medical component of the patient care program and for the supervision, scheduling and oversight of the Hospice Physician team and Nurse Practitioners, assesses appropriateness of admissions, certifies terminal prognosis and participates in establishing, reviewing and revising plans of care for Hospice patients; participates in development of in service education and quality assurance programs; acts as a medical resource/liaison to physicians and health care providers; and acts as a resource for and member of the Interdisciplinary Group (IDG).
+In conjunction with these administrative duties, the Lead Medical Director serves as the Hospice Physician for the Sunnyvale Hospice Clinical Teams (IDG) and provides oversight for the clinical component of the Hospice patients’ care including visiting the patient and families for evaluation and assessment when appropriate.

 - Receives direction and supervision from the Chief Clinical Officer.